 General

-The Ex Service Facility shall develop a process plan to establish verification of the repair/overhaul processes to the requirements of IEC 60079-19 and IECEx OD 315-5, which includes additional specific information relating to IEC 60079-19.
+The Ex Service Facility shall develop a quality management system to establish verification of the repair/overhaul processes to the requirements of IEC 60079-19 and IECEx OD 315-5, which includes additional specific information relating to IEC 60079-19.
 In particular, prior to implementation of any changes to workshop practices, processes or materials, the Ex Service Facility shall assess such changes for on-going compliance with IECEx OD 315-5 and advise the ExCB where such changes may impact on compliance with IECEx OD 315-5.

-The Service Facility shall identify and record the range of test and measurement capabilities and limitations.
+The Service Facility shall identify and record the range of test and measurement capabilities and limitations in accordance with IEC 60079-19, Clause 4.3.2.1 c).

-Any “off-site” repair or overhaul performed by the Service Facility requires documented procedures and/or work instructions and shall be defined in their scope of IECEx Certified Service Facility Certification.
+Any “off-site” repair or overhaul performed by the Service Facility requires documented procedures and/or work instructions and shall be defined in their scope of IECEx Certified Service Facility Certification in accordance with IEC 60079-19, Clause 4.3.2.1 p).

 During the surveillance audits, ExCBs are required to assess identified changes.